uclaacm/learn.py-s21/session-5-web-scraping/readme.md

 <img src="assets/html-code.png" width="33%"><img src="assets/html-tree.svg" width="33%"><img src="assets/html-page.png" width="33%">

 A lot of web pages will **reuse elements**.
 We can use this to our advantage because the format of the file becomes repetitive and predictable.
 We will see an example of this when we start web scraping.

-## What is Web Scraping
-Web scraping is the (usually automated) process of extracting data from the web.
-For example, if you manually used the internet to take note of a few stock prices then you are technically web scraping.
-Our goal, however, is to automate this mundane task.
-How do we do this?
-Well, a lot of websites will repeat similar elements to display information.
-These elements are usually formatted the same way, so we can search for these elements and find what we want easily.
-Patterns and repetition are some of the most important things in web scraping.
-How might a page be organized such that you know where to find information easily?

-### Note: Ethics and Web Scraping
-* Make requests at a conservative rate (do not DDoS people)
-* Don't pass a site's data as your own
-* Don't scrape data you are not authorized to have

 ## JavaScript: A Wrench in the Plan
 Before pages were commonly rendered on the client using JavaScript, it was often effective to request a page, then search that page for information.
 However, if you try that on a page rendered with javascript, you will usually find yourself searching a page with little to no content.